Council High School (Virginia)

-Council High School is a public high school located in Council, Virginia in Buchanan County, Virginia.
+Council High School was a public high school located in Council, in Buchanan County, Virginia, United States.
 It is part of the Buchanan County Public Schools system.
 Athletic teams compete in the Virginia High School League and is a member of the Black Diamond District in Region D.

+It was announced on February 4, 2026, that the school will shut down at the end of the 2026 school year.
+Its students will join Hurley High School, Grundy High School, and Twin Valley High School to form the new Southern Gap High School that is scheduled to open in the fall of 2026.

 Extracurricular activities

 Basketball

-Council High School's Boys Basketball team were 2001 state champions.
-The team was also awarded the Marshall Johnson Sportsmanship award for Basketball for the 2000–2001 season.
+Council High School's boys' basketball team were 2001 state champions.
+The team also won the Marshall Johnson Sportsmanship award for the 2000–2001 season.

 Robotics

-Council High School's FIRST Tech Challenge team, Team 4417 (The Venom), was created in 2010 with the help of sponsor Ms. Amanda Dorton.
+Council High School's FIRST Tech Challenge team, Team 4417 (The Venom), was created in 2010 with the help of sponsor Amanda Dorton.
 The team advanced to the state competition twice and also received the Think Award.
-The team colors are Black, Pink, & Silver.
-The team gives special thanks to Terra Tech Engineering of Grundy, Virginia and FTC team 2940 of Riverview Elementary/Middle School from Grundy, Virginia.